Pylons/pyramid/docs/narr/router.rst

 #.
 A :term:`request` object is created based on the WSGI environment.

 #.
-The :term:`registry` associated with the application and the
+The :term:`application registry` and the :term:`request` object
-   :term:`request` object created in the last step are pushed on to the :term:`thread local` stack that :mod:`repoze.bfg` uses to allow the functions named :func:`repoze.bfg.threadlocal.get_current_request` and :func:`repoze.bfg.threadlocal.get_current_registry` to work.
+   created in the last step are pushed on to the :term:`thread local` stack that :mod:`repoze.bfg` uses to allow the functions named :func:`repoze.bfg.threadlocal.get_current_request` and :func:`repoze.bfg.threadlocal.get_current_registry` to work.

 #.
 A :class:`repoze.bfg.interfaces.INewRequest` :term:`event` is sent
    to any subscribers.